 The Agency will not allow the project budget to include more for land costs than the lesser of its appraised market value or the purchase price.
 Applicants must submit with the full application a real estate "as is" appraisal that is a) dated no more than six (6) months from the full application deadline, b) prepared by an independent, state certified appraiser and c) complies with the Uniform Standards of Professional Appraisal Practice.
+The appraisal must encompass all parcels that comprise the project.
 The Agency may order an additional appraisal with costs to be paid by the Applicant.
-Appraisals for rehabilitation and adaptive reuse projects must break out the land and building values from the total value.
+Appraisals for rehabilitation and adaptive re_use projects must break out the land and building values from the total value.